FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/migrate_uconf_cftfolder.md

 ### Examples on a z/OS system

-**Submit the CFTMIFM JCL located in the INSTALL library to migrate from UCONF to CFTFOLDER objects.
-Next submit the CFTMIFMP JCL, also located in the INSTALL library, to purge the UCONF configuration.**
+****Submit the CFTMIFM JCL located in the INSTALL library to migrate from UCONF to CFTFOLDER objects.
+Next submit the CFTMIFMP JCL, also located in the INSTALL library, to purge the UCONF configuration.****

-1. Extracts all folder definitions: `cftmifm migrate -p * -o <temp_file>`
+1. Extracts all folder definitions: cftmifm migrate -p \* -o &lt;temp\_file>
 1. Print the output.
-1. Apply the extracted definitions: `CFTUTIL config type=input,fname=<temp_file>`
+1. Apply the extracted definitions: CFTUTIL config type=input,fname=&lt;temp\_file>
-1. Purges the all existing UCONF folder definitions: `cftmifm purge -p *`
+1. Purges the all existing UCONF folder definitions: cftmifm purge -p \*

-**To  migrate or purge using a specific pattern you can modify the CFTMIFM and CFTMIFMP JCLs, otherwise all logical folders are affected.**
+****To  migrate or purge using a specific pattern you can modify the CFTMIFM and CFTMIFMP JCLs, otherwise all logical folders are affected.****

 ### Rollback

 A prerequisite to performing a rollback is that you must have made a backup of the UCONF folder configuration prior to having migrated.
-Using the example above, this is the step: `CFTUTIL CFTEXT type=uconf,id=folder_monitoring.*,fout=fm_uconf_save.cfg`
+Using the example above, this is the step: CFTUTIL CFTEXT type=uconf,id=folder\_monitoring.\*,fout=fm\_uconf\_save.cfg

-1. Interpret the backup uconf folder file, for example `fm_uconf_save.cfg`.
+1. Interpret the backup uconf folder file, for example fm\_uconf\_save.cfg.
-    `CFTUTIL config type=input,fname=fm_uconf_save.cfg`
+    CFTUTIL config type=input,fname=fm\_uconf\_save.cfg
 1. Manually remove all CFTFOLDER objects:
-    `CFTFOLDER ID=<folder>,mode=delete`
+    CFTFOLDER ID=&lt;folder>,mode=delete

 ### Limitations and notes